nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `task -ag 2 4` adds the task at the index 4 to the group at the index 2

+### Unassigning tasks to students

+Unassigns a specific task from students’ task list.

+Format: `task -unas STUDENTINDEX TASKINDEX`

+* Unassigns the task specified at index `TASKINDEX` from the “Student” object specified at index `STUDENTINDEX`.
+* `-unas` refers to the "unassign from student" command.

+Examples:
+* `task -unas 2 4` removes the task at the index 4 from the student at the index 2

+### Unassigning tasks to groups

+Unassigns a specific task from groups’ task list.

+Format: `task -unag GROUPINDEX TASKINDEX`

+* Unassigns the task specified at index `TASKINDEX` from the “Group” object specified at index `GROUPINDEX`.
+* `-unag` refers to the "unassign from group" command.

+Examples:
+* `task -unag 2 4` removes the task at the index 4 from the group at the index 2

 ### Clearing all entries : `clear`

 Clears all entries in Tutor Master.